 The Epidemic > The Big Five

-I believe 80 plus percent of the pitcher injury and Tommy John surgery epidemic is being driven by a number of problematic movement patterns that pitchers don't do naturally but instead must be taught to do...
+I believe 80 plus percent of the pitcher injury and Tommy John surgery epidemic is being driven by five problematic movement patterns; patterns that pitchers don't do naturally but instead must be taught...

 - Tommy John Twist